kkocdko/kblog/source/posts/20230703-0023 Fix 'input device is not a TTY' Elegantly.md

 docker exec -it kblog df
 ```

-But if you write commands above to file `a.sh` and run `a.sh >a.txt`, you will see a Docker error in `a.txt`: `... input device is not a TTY ... `.
+But if you write commands above to file `a.sh` and run `a.sh >a.txt`, you will see `... input device is not a TTY ... ` in `a.txt`.

 According to [docs](https://docs.docker.com/engine/reference/commandline/run/#name), the `-t` switch will alloc a pseudo-TTY.
 What does this mean?
 Let's start with the phenomenon: **without `-i`**, the `read` command inside the container can't read user input from stdin; **without `-t`**, you can't use the `Ctrl + C` to send SIGINT / SIGTERM to exit the program.

 So we often use `-it` to make running a program inside a container work like running it natively (blocking, able to type in, able to use the Ctrl + some key).
 But since the `docker` command is not in a pty environment when using redirect / as a child process, the `-t` option then causes error.

-The solution for most people is [removing `-t` switch](https://stackoverflow.com/a/48230089/11338291) or use some auto-detection to remove.
-But this may require huge command modifications, bringing a lot of inconsistencies.
+The most popular solution is [removing `-t` switch](https://stackoverflow.com/a/48230089/11338291), or use some auto-detection to remove, which require huge modifications in existing shell script, bringing a lot of inconsistencies.

 I think a better way would be to:

-Use the `script` command, which provides the ability to run commands innner pty.
+Use the `script` command, it provides the ability to run commands innner pty.
 Just `script -c 'a.sh' a.txt`, then `docker exec -it kblog df` in `a.sh` will no longer report errors.
 If you don't need to save the output, just change the last argument to `/dev/null`.

 ## Extra